Outline of video games

-The following outline is provided as an overview of and topical guide to video games:
+The following outline is provided as an overview and topical guide to video games:

 Video game - an electronic game that involves interaction with a user interface to generate visual feedback on a video device.
-The word video in video game traditionally referred to a raster display device, but following popularization of the term "video game", it now implies any type of display device.
+The word video in video game traditionally referred to a raster display device, but following the popularization of the term "video game", it now refers to any type of display device.
+It can be played on your own, locally, or across the world.